percivalgambit/NEAT/README.md

 ftrace
 ======

-A PIN tool to trace the value of the arguments and result of each floating point instruction in an IA-32 or x86-64 program.
+A Pin tool to replace floating-point instructions with user-defined implementations in an IA-32 or x86-64 program.

-Currently, the only instructions that this tool instruments are:
+Currently, the only instructions that this tool replaces are:

     ADDSS
     SUBSS